Dublin Central · Bye-Election 2026 · Census 2022

 Work & education

-Employment here is well above the national average (61.4%) and third-level attainment above it (55.1%), while professional and managerial roles sit well below (31.8%).
+Employment here (61.4%) runs well above the national average.
+Third-level attainment (55.1%) sits above it.
+Professional and managerial roles (31.8%) are well below the national figure.

 Employment